vitessio/website/content/en/docs/17.0/user-guides/schema-changes/unmanaged-schema-changes.md

 $ vtctlclient ReloadSchema zone1-0000000100
 ```

-Users will likely want to deploy schema changes via `gh-ost` or `pt-online-schema-change`, which do not block the table.
-Vitess offers [managed, online schema changes](../managed-online-schema-changes/) where it automates the invocation and execution of these tools.
-Using these schema
+Users will likely want to deploy schema changes via [managed, online schema changes](../managed-online-schema-changes/) where the table is not locked in the duration of the migration.
-deployment tools can be a better approach for large tables, because they should incur no downtime.